vcollak/learnMotoko/authentication.md

 # Authentication

+The code in [examples](examples/authentication/src/auth/Main.mo) shows how to find out if the user is anonymous web user, what is the id of the canister and other helpful related functions.

 - [Internet Identity github repo](https://github.com/dfinity/internet-identity)

 - Authenticating web clients to Internet Identity using the Dfinity [auth-client npm package](https://www.npmjs.com/package/@dfinity/auth-client)